YosysHQ/sby/docs/source/quickstart.rst

 .. literalinclude:: ../examples/quickstart/demo.sby
    :language: text

-Simply create a text file ``demo.v`` with the example design and another text file ``demo.sby`` with the SymbiYosys configuration.
+Simply create a text file ``demo.sv`` with the example design and another text file ``demo.sby`` with the SymbiYosys configuration.
 Then run::

    sby demo.sby